kiihela/ipop/README.md

 This project allows you to abstract away to `struct` types used in `github.com/gobuffalo/pop`.

 ## Motivation
-This should allow you to remove the dependency on a real database in your unit tests when writing [Buffalo](https://github.com/gobuffalo/buffalo) application.
+This allows you to abstract away the real [`pop`](https://github.com/gobuffalo/pop) package with your own implementation, whether for some new backend or just for mocking in your unit tests.

 ## Build status